A Primer on Weyl Semimetals: Down the Discovery of Topological Phases: Introduction

 \subsection{Topological Insulators}

-TRS breaking comes with nonzero Chern numbers\cite{shen} which amount to topological nontriviality for this causes conducting edge states in the system which were otherwise impossible in the presence of TRS.
-In a quantum Hall effect (QHE), perpendicular magnetic field breaks TRS to produce transverse Hall conductivity proportional to the Chern number.
-Haldane introduced unique magnetic flux distribution through the graphene lattice with zero overall flux through each hexagonal unit (amounting to an AC magnetic field) to show that it adds, in the graphene continuum model, mass terms ($i.e.,~m\sigma_z$ terms) of opposite signs in two valleys ($i.e.,$ K $\&$ K' points) that ultimately gives rise to nonzero quantized Chern numbers (without resorting to large DC magnetic fields required in QHE).
-This can be achieved merely by adding a next nearest neighbor complex hopping term to the graphene tight-binding model.
-Interestingly, one can also consider Kane-Mele's spinful model where spin filtered conducting edge states are obtained in presence of spin-orbit coupling (SOC) that produces two copies of Haldane model with opposite spins.
-In fact, this is the famous toy model describing a topological insulator (TI), where the bulk is insulating yet supporting conducting states at the edges.
-Moving further on, it has been found that the topological edge states remain intact even in presence of the $S_z$ symmetry breaking additional Rashba-SOC term\cite{shen}.
+TRS breaking comes with nonzero Chern numbers\cite{shen}.
+This amounts to topological nontriviality and causes conducting edge states in the system which would be impossible to get in the presence of TRS.\\ \fbox{ \parbox{1.\linewidth}{ Here~edge/surface~states~imply~the~states~localized~at~the~edges~of~an insulator.
+A topological insulator experiences conducting edge/surface states causing unidirectional electron/holes flow along the edges.
+This is a topological effect characterized via nonzero Chern numbers.}}\\ A TI has a gapped energy spectrum ($i.e.,$ conduction and valence bands do not touch) making it an insulator in the bulk.
+However, their spectra becomes gapless at the edges allowing charge flow along the boundary.
+For example in a quantum Hall effect (QHE), perpendicular magnetic field breaks TRS in a 2D electron gas to produce transverse Hall conductivity: $\sigma_{\perp}=\nu\frac{e^2}{h},~\nu$ being the Chern number.
+Later Haldane introduced unique magnetic flux distribution through the graphene/honeycomb lattice with zero overall flux through each hexagonal unit (amounting to an AC magnetic field).
+This adds mass terms ($i.e.,~m\sigma_z$ terms) of opposite signs in two valleys ($i.e.,$ K $\&$ K' points) in the graphene continuum model which ultimately results in nonzero quantized Chern numbers.
+In this case, the topological nontriviality appears without resorting to large DC magnetic fields, as required in QHE.
+Such alternating flux distribution can also be achieved merely by adding a next nearest neighbor complex hopping term to the graphene tight-binding model.
+Interestingly, one can also consider Kane-Mele's spinful model\cite{shen} where spin filtered conducting edge states are obtained in presence of mirror symmetric spin-orbit coupling (SOC) for it produces two copies of Haldane model with opposite spins - popularly called quantum spin Hall effect (QSHE).\\ \fbox{ \parbox{1.\linewidth}{ SOC implies interaction a system experiences when spin and orbital degrees of freedom couples~to($i.e.,$ interacts with) each~other.}} \\ In fact, this is the famous toy model for describing a topological insulator (TI), where the bulk is insulating yet supporting conducting states at the edges and yet no TRS is broken.
+Just as a further note, we should point out that the topological edge states of these systems remain intact even in the presence of the spin-z symmetry breaking additional Rashba-SOC term where the topological orders can be described via some $Z_2$ invariants\cite{shen}.
+For more detailed discussion on TI, one can take a look at the Resonance article~\cite{reso}, written by one of the authors.